- Executive Director, Career Development Center

 - MEd, University of North Carolina at Greenboro

 Dana Hamdan is the associate dean of students and executive director of the Career Development Center (CDC).
 In these roles, she develops and manages career programming and outreach initiatives, and leads efforts on student advising, leadership, engagement, and support.
-Hamdan also oversees the International Student Resource Center and the Student Help and Resource Exchange known as SHARE.
+Hamdan also oversees the Center for Innovation & Impact, International Student Resource Center, and the Student Help and Resource Exchange, known as SHARE.

 In the CDC, Hamdan focuses on expanding opportunities for Oberlin students as they explore careers and enlarge their personal and professional networks.
 She launched the Career Communities initiative, which allows students to connect with alumni, parents, and peers who share their passions, and to launch meaningful careers after graduation.
 The initiative includes paid summer internships for participating juniors and seniors and a course tailored to prepare students for the professional world.